governance-foundation/governance.foundation/README.md

 - local development/runtime: no Docker
 - CI/pipeline or other non-local automation: Docker is acceptable if useful

-### Legacy Jekyll/Docker path
+### Site path

-The old Jekyll site still exists at repo root during migration, but it is now a legacy path.
-Prefer the Docusaurus local flow above for normal development.
+Use the Docusaurus site for all active development and content work.

 ## Google Ads